BayAreaMetro/RegionalTransitDatabase/docs/transit_priority_areas.md

 -  Peak periods were defined as 6 AM to 10 AM and 3 PM to 7 PM (as filtered by [this function](https://github.com/MetropolitanTransportationCommission/RegionalTransitDatabase/blob/9c370d72e9fa0d788fedf33d1cbec5a844e96c19/R/r511.R#L352-L379))
 -  Bus routes had to meet the criterion for both AM and PM peaks (as checked [here](https://github.com/MetropolitanTransportationCommission/RegionalTransitDatabase/blob/9c370d72e9fa0d788fedf33d1cbec5a844e96c19/R/priority_routes/identify_bus_tpas_and_output_geometries.R#L137-L143))
 -  Average headway (as calculated [here](https://github.com/MetropolitanTransportationCommission/RegionalTransitDatabase/blob/9c370d72e9fa0d788fedf33d1cbec5a844e96c19/R/r511.R#L144-L159)) during the 4-hour window was used to identify achievement of [15 minute threshold](https://github.com/BayAreaMetro/RegionalTransitDatabase/blob/51aa706e3d422888cf7180c330399d3ab295c55f/R/priority_routes/identify_bus_tpas_and_output_geometries.R#L65-L66)
--  Bus stops have to be less than 0.2 miles in distance from one another, as calculated [here](https://github.com/MetropolitanTransportationCommission/RegionalTransitDatabase/blob/9c370d72e9fa0d788fedf33d1cbec5a844e96c19/R/priority_routes/identify_bus_tpas_and_output_geometries.R#L198-L200) (i.e., short walk to transfer)
--  Intersection of at least two existing or planned bus routes with headways of 15 minutes or better during both the morning and evening peak periods
+-  Intersection of at least two existing or planned bus routes with headways of 15 minutes or better during both the morning and evening peak periods.
+We specified intersection as less than 0.2 miles in distance from one another, as calculated [here](https://github.com/MetropolitanTransportationCommission/RegionalTransitDatabase/blob/9c370d72e9fa0d788fedf33d1cbec5a844e96c19/R/priority_routes/identify_bus_tpas_and_output_geometries.R#L198-L200) (i.e., short walk to transfer) (Note that this definition of intersecting stops was chosen to capture a "walking distance" heuristic given that there is not further specification for intersection of stops in the legislation.
+It is unrelated to the specified 1/4 and 1/2 mile distances that are later used to capture definitions of areas such as Transit Priority Areas and Transit Priority Project Areas in legislation.)
 -  Bus service had to originate from a single route (i.e., not combined headways of multiple routes)

 #### Bus Stops & Routes Step By Step Processing: